active-logic/uta/Documentation/Notes/Notes.md

 HowlTest.ImportFile => HowlTest.ImportRogue

 - has a round trip issue so make sure it's correctly marked;
-- secondly ensure a marked file exports verbatime
+- secondly ensure a marked file exports verbatim

-### Nits...

-- protect/fix emo howl
-- Delete requirements.cs
-- Known issue some files may round-trip and still have incorrectly translated literals (check VSCodeTest, MapFu.howl)
+### Do wards pile up?

+If we import a non-integer file, the cerberus ward is added.
+On export, the ward remains.
+So, what happens if we import this file again?
+Of course the file is still not integer.
+So the ward would be added again.
+That is not really what we want.
+In fact the cerberus ward tells us that the file should be imported "as is" too.

+### Conversion integrity and nit-picking

+"As is" means no changes.
+Nitpicking should recognize both wards

 ## Main UI revamp